How to Visit Izamal Mexico – Yucatan Yellow town

 Hacienda San Francisco de Tzacalha

-As a matter of fact, once you are in Izamal I would suggest you pay a visit to a henequen factory which is still functioning in a small town called Suma, a short distance from Izamal.
+As a matter of fact, once you are in Izamal, I would suggest you visit a henequen factory that is still operating in a small town called Suma, a short distance from Izamal.

 Further away, you can visit the beautiful Hacienda of San Francisco de Tzacalha, where you will probably want to spend a couple of nights and experience the hacienda lifestyle at your own pace.
 The hacienda is located a 1-hour drive from Izamal.